piotrpolatowski/product-api/README.md

 * local redis
 * docker redis, that can be run by `docker-compose up redis`.
 Also change `application.properties` to `api.redis.uri=redis://localhost:6379`
 * use other storege i.e. `InMemoryStorage`

+### Data sample

+By default redis stores the data in `{project_path}/redis/data/dump.rdb` which can be a symbolic link pointing to a data file.
+To switch the data just create a link i.e. `ln -s {project_path}/redis/data/big.rdb {project_path}/redis/data/dump.rdb` The project has two sample data files:
+* init.rdb - 5 products
+* big.rdb - with ~129k randomly generated products

+## Testing

+Tools for load testing.

+* Download stable version of [`Gatling`](http://gatling.io/#/resources/download).
+E.g.: `gatling-charts-highcharts-bundle-2.2.2-bundle.zip`

+* Extract it to your programs folder
+E.g.: `/opt`

+* Go to the `bin` Gatling directory
+E.g.: `cd /opt/gatling-charts-highcharts-bundle-2.2.2-bundle/bin`

+* Create a symbolic link for Gatling jobs in seo project E.g.: `ln -s ~/product-api/load-tests-gatling/user-files .`

+* Run Gatling
+E.g.: `. gatling.sh`
+* Select simulator from list by the number, and press _Enter_

+* Check out the results in `results` folder
+E.g.: `/opt/gatling-charts-highcharts-bundle-2.2.2-bundle/results`

+## Performance

+### Memory

+For a sample with ~129k items the memory consumption: used_memory_human:33.18M used_memory_rss_human:36.94M used_memory_peak_human:33.18M

+### Requests per second

+## Further Features